wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.1.11.10 =
+Fixed option to manually block a sites, updated Admin Menu icon, and added Update checker.

 = 1.1.11.08 =
 Added options to manually add and block sites and grouped Links on the Widget to prevent duplication.